bokiko/GPU-Mining/README.md

-# GPU-Mining: Overclocking Templates for Cryptocurrency Mining
+# GPU-Mining: Overclocking Templates for Cryptocurrency Mining using HiveOs

 ## Description

 Welcome to the GPU-Mining repository!
-This repository serves as a comprehensive guide for GPU overclocking settings optimized for various cryptocurrencies.
+This repository serves as a comprehensive guide for GPU overclocking settings in HiveOs optimized for various cryptocurrencies.
 Each coin has its own folder containing a README and images that detail the recommended settings for different GPU models.

 ## Table of Contents